 When a sauce drip falls on a garment labeled as dry clean only, use a knife or dull edge to lift away as much as possible.
 Then, blot the stain with a dry white cloth to remove as much moisture as possible.
 Sponge lightly with a white cloth damped with plain cold water and blot dry.
 As soon as possible, head to the cleaner and point out and identify the stain to your professional dry cleaner.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How to Remove Barbecue Sauce Stains from Carpet
+How to Remove Barbecue Sauce Stains From Carpet and Upholstery

 When that juicy rib or dollop of sauce hits the carpet, lift away the solids and then use a white paper towel or old white cloth to blot up as much of the liquid as possible.
 Keep blotting until no more moisture is transferred from the carpet to the cloth.
 If possible, go ahead and treat the stain completely to prevent staining that is more difficult to remove later.

 Mix a solution of 2 teaspoons of dishwashing detergent in 2 cups of warm water.
 Dip a sponge or soft bristle brush in the solution.
 Working from the outside edge of the stain toward the center to keep it from spreading, work the cleaning solution into the stain.
 Blot with a dry cloth to absorb the solution, Keep moving to a clean area of the cloth as the stain is transferred.